-USB legacy support enables a USB keyboard or mouse to be used when no operating system USB driver is in place.
-USB legacy support is intended to be used only in accessing BIOS Setup and installing an operating system that supports USB.
+USB legacy support enables a USB devices such as keyboards and mice to be used when no operating system USB drivers are in place.
+USB legacy support is used only in accessing the BIOS Setup program and installing an operating system that supports USB.
+By default, USB legacy support is set to Auto.
+The Auto setting enables USB legacy support if a supported USB device is connected to the USB port.